 Research

 My research interests include randomized numerical linear algebra, parameter identifiability, and mathematical modeling.
 Here's my CV.
+Here's my Google Scholar page with the most up-to-date publication list.

 Current Research